-With the exception of the newly defined term ‘notice’, very little has changed with regard to step 1, the notice of claim.
-As per the 1999 edition, a 28-day time limit is imposed on the notice of claim (Sub-Clause 20.2.1).
+With the exception of the newly defined term ‘notice’, very little has changed with regard to step 1.
+As per the 1999 edition, a 28-day time limit is imposed on the notification of a claim (Sub-Clause 20.2.1).

 The claiming party will then have to submit its fully detailed claim within 84 days of when it became aware, or should have become aware, of the relevant event or circumstance, rather than the 42 days stipulated in the 1999 suite (step 3).

-Under standard form NEC contracts, the contractor’s entitlement to claim is dealt with by a ‘compensation event’.
-A compensation event means an event that can affect the cost of the work being carried out or the time when the works can be completed, or both.
+Under standard form NEC contracts, the contractor’s entitlement to claim is dealt with by a compensation event.
+A ‘compensation event’ means an event that can affect the cost of the work being carried out or the time when the work can be completed, or both.
 There are three categories of compensation event: